boxiangliulab/ISSAC/README.md

 To improve statistical power while maintaining low sparsity intrinsic to single-cell data, we prepared phenotype for downstream cis-sQTL based on the concept of metacells.
 For each donor, initial estimates for each cell cluster were obtained based on PC embedding obtained from snRNA-seq gene expression matrix through k nearest neighbors’ graph construction and Louvain clustering (with m as the default parameters of the size of each cluster).
 Then we iteratively decomposed clusters with less than m cells to adjacent larger clusters to ensure each cluster having at least m cells.
 Finally, each cluster with at least m cells was treated as one metacell for downstream sQTL mapping tasks.
 The original code of our metacell detection method is uploaded: https://github.com/tibettiger/ISSAC/blob/ISSAC_analysis/analysis_pipeline/DLPFC_analysis/sQTL_mapping/metacell_calling.py

 ## Phenotype preparation
-After obtaining bam files for each metacell, we first perform junctions extract and quantification.
+After obtaining bam files for each metacell, we first perform junctions extract.

 1）
 ```